Epley maneuver

 A version of the maneuver called the "modified" Epley does not include vibrations of the mastoid process originally indicated by Epley, as the vibration procedures have been proven ineffective.
-The modified procedure has become that now described generally as the Epley maneuver.
+The modified procedure is now the one generally accepted as the Epley maneuver.

 Effectiveness

 An Epley maneuver is a safe and effective treatment for BPPV, although the condition recurs in approximately one third of cases.

 Sequence of positions

 The following sequence of positions describes the Epley maneuver: